jnes92/udemy-games-godot/README.md

 * Find Nodes: `textBox = FindNode("TextBox") as LineEdit`
   * returns node, so cast it to specific node.
   * parameter: Node name (string)

+### 219: Wiring Signals with C#

+* Disconnect old signal and click reconnect
+* create functions is not working currently with c#, so copy name
+* signal functions are not public or private... :D
+* *cached reference* for storing nodes in c#